 If your features are generally on the softer side, sunglasses are an ideal way to inject more definition.
-Try rectangular frames or a bolder traditional wayfarer to make the face look longer; elongate the temples and to add some impactful angles.
-As a rule, you want to stay clear of overly round frames as these will just exaggerate the roundness present in your face.
-However - a pair of decent-sized, not overly round aviators, that sit wider than your face can also be a great way to enhance cheeks and to balance the fullness of a round face.
+Try rectangular frames or a bolder traditional wayfarer to make the face look longer, elongate the temples and to add some impactful angles.
+As a rule, you want to stay clear of overly round frames as these will just exaggerate the roundness of your face.
+However - a pair of decent-sized, not overly circular aviators, that sit wider than your face can also be a great way to enhance cheeks and to balance the fullness of a round face.

 Those with oval face are generally regarded as being able to suit all manner of sunglass styles - a useful superpower indeed!
 Oval faces are generally characterised by being vertically longer than it’s width, along with high cheekbones that are subtly wider than the rest of the face.
 A softly rounded jawline also tends to have a similar width to the top of the forehead.